NOvA

-A comparison of the NOvA far and near detectors with the size of an Airbus A380.
+A comparison of the NOνA far and near detectors with the size of an Airbus A380.

 The NOνA (NuMI Off-Axis ν_{e} Appearance) experiment is a particle physics experiment designed to detect neutrinos in Fermilab's NuMI (Neutrinos at the Main Injector) beam.
 Intended to be the successor to MINOS, NOνA consists of two detectors, one at Fermilab (the near detector), and one in northern Minnesota (the far detector).
 Neutrinos from NuMI pass through 810 km of Earth to reach the far detector.
 NOνA's main goal is to observe the oscillation of muon neutrinos to electron neutrinos.
 The primary physics goals of NOvA are: